jaabirelmi/buckeye-marketplace/SUBMISSION.md

 ## Local User Secrets Setup

 To run the API locally, set the JWT signing key in user secrets for the `api` project.

-Example command:
-`dotnet user-secrets set "Jwt:Key" "REPLACE_WITH_YOUR_LOCAL_KEY"`

-If grading requires the exact local key I used, I will provide it separately as requested.